- Back to Data Protection

 Data Protection Impact Assessments (DPIA's)

 A DPIA is the process of systematically considering the potential impact that a project or initiative might have on the privacy of individuals.
-It will allow organisations to identify potential privacy issues before they arise, and come up with a way to mitigate them.
+It allows the University to identify potential privacy issues before they arise, and come up with a way to mitigate them.
 A DPIA can involve discussions with relevant parties/stakeholders.
 Ultimately such an assessment may prove invaluable in determining the viability of future projects and initiatives.
-The GDPR introduces mandatory DPIAs for those organisations involved in high-risk processing; for example, where a new technology is being deployed, where a profiling operation is likely to significantly affect individuals, or where there is large scale monitoring of a publicly accessible area.

-Where the DPIA indicates that the risks identified in relation to the processing of personal data cannot be fully mitigated, data controllers will be required to consult the DPC before engaging in the process.
+Where the DPIA indicates that the risks identified in relation to the processing of personal data cannot be fully mitigated, the data controllers (UCC) is required to consult the DPC before engaging in the process.